Mr. Cooper Group Inc. – Consenus Indicates Potential 53.3% Upside

-Mr. Cooper Group Inc. found using ticker (COOP) now have 6 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 19 and 10 calculating the mean target price we have 13.
-Now with the previous closing price of 8.48 this is indicating there is a potential upside of 53.3%.
-The day 50 moving average is 7.78 and the 200 day moving average is 11.49.
-The company has a market capitalisation of $775m.
+Mr. Cooper Group Inc. with ticker code (COOP) have now 6 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 19 and 10 calculating the average target price we see 13.
+Given that the stocks previous close was at 8.48 this would indicate that there is a potential upside of 53.3%.
+The day 50 moving average is 7.4 and the 200 day moving average is 11.43.
+The market cap for the company is $770m.
 Company Website: http://mrcoopergroup.com

 Mr. Cooper Group Inc. provides servicing, origination, and transaction-based services related principally to single-family residences in the United States.
 The company operates through Servicing, Originations, and Xome segments.
 The Servicing segment performs activities for underlying mortgages, including collecting and disbursing borrower payments, investor reporting, customer service, and modifying loans as well as operates as a subservicer for various clients that own the underlying servicing rights.
 The Originations segment originates, purchases, and sells mortgage loans.
 The Xome segment offers technology and data enhanced solutions to home buyers, home sellers, mortgage professionals, real estate professionals, and companies engaged in the servicing and origination of mortgage loans.
 It operates primarily under the Mr. Cooper and Xome brands.
 The company was formerly known as WMIH Corp. and changed its name to Mr. Cooper Group Inc. in October 2018.
 Mr. Cooper Group Inc. is based in Coppell, Texas.